vensder/debian-kippo/README.md

-# Kippo SSH Honeypot based on Debian image (196 Mb).
+# Dockerizing Kippo SSH Honeypot (image 196 Mb) based on Debian.

 Move your real ssh port from default 22 to another (for ex.
 22000)